James W. Nance: White House career

 Nance was sworn in as Deputy National Security Advisor on January 21, 1981, with the start of President Ronald Reagan's term.

 At the time, the United States National Security Council under Richard V. Allen, the National Security Advisor, was split into four, with Major General Robert L. Schweitzer heading the military quarter, and Nance above him; Nance, considered well-connected, later took on Schweitzer's duties after the general's removal from the council for inopportune remarks.
 Allen also placed him in charge of a secret effort, Operation Golden Eagle, to resolve the Vietnam War POW/MIA issue by finding and releasing any men held: the first attempt failed, a second attempt was delayed, and further action was scrapped by the end of the year, by which point Allen was out of the White House.

-On November 29, 1981, Nance was named acting National Security Advisor, after Allen took a leave of absence due to improper conduct.
+On November 29, 1981, Nance was named acting National Security Advisor, after Allen took a leave of absence due to an investigation into the discovery of $1000 in his safe.
 He entered into his duties the next morning, sending President Reagan his daily brief.

 Nance, though somewhat deferential, was considered better than Allen, especially in terms of administration—though he was not perceived as a candidate for the job permanently.
 Still, during his short tenure as acting National Security Advisor, Nance informed Vice President George H. W. Bush about the imposition of martial law in Poland, and helped the Reagan administration draft a response to it.
 He also hired Oliver North and John Poindexter, among others.

 With Allen's resignation and replacement with William P. Clark Jr. on January 4, 1982, Nance ceased being the acting National Security Advisor; despite the pleas of some within the White House, he was then removed as Deputy National Security Advisor on January 20, 1982, instead shifting to a lesser role as one assistant among many, though Larry Speakes claimed that he was put in charge of certain special projects.